data-mechanics/course-2016-fal-proj/README.md

-# Finding Community Hotspots in Boston
+# Finding Community Hotspots in Boston -- Report
 Project repository for the course project in the Fall 2016 iteration of the Data Mechanics course at Boston University.

 ## Group Members